Canada’s New PR Pathway for Construction Workers – Step-by-Step Guide

 2. Temporary Work Permit: If you are already working in Canada on a temporary work visa, then without the need to go through the usual steps for temporary work permits, you are perhaps eligible for this new PR pathway.

-3. Apprenticeship Eligibility: One of the significant changes implemented by the Canadian government to the effect is that foreign workers will no longer need a study permit in order to take up apprenticeship programs as well.
-Earlier, a study permit was a necessity for most of them to get it while in Canada; however, this new policy has been terminated.
+3. Apprenticeship Eligibility: One of the significant changes implemented by the Canadian government is that foreign workers will no longer require a study permit to participate in apprenticeship programs.
+Earlier, a study permit was a necessity for most of them to get one while in Canada; however, this new policy has been terminated.

-4. Language Requirements: The applicants who work in an area where English or French are not only the major languages but also are the preferred ones, may be certified by an approved method of the language knowledge test (e.g., IELTS, TEF).
+4. Language Requirements: Applicants who work in an area where English or French is not only the primary language but also the preferred one may be certified by an approved method of language knowledge testing (e.g., IELTS, TEF).

 Benefits of Canada PR for Construction Workers